Read Matthew 26:17–30; Mark 14:12–26; Luke 22:7–30, John 13:1-20

 With the cup of wine, He gives new meaning to the covenant that Israel has had with God for all these years.
 In Israel’s covenant with God, blood has always been required for the remission of sins.
 The blood of the Passover lamb represented God “saving” the Jews from death and rescuing them from slavery.
-Now, as Jesus takes the cup, He explains that a new covenant is being established between Israel and God. it represents His blood that will be shed for the forgiveness of sins.
-This is a new covenant that He is establishing with Israel.
-The establishing of a new covenant was prophesied in Jeremiah 33:31-33, and on this night, Jesus announces that this prophecy will be fulfilled as His blood is poured out for all!
+Now, as Jesus takes the cup, He explains that a new covenant is being established between Israel and God: “this is My blood of the covenant, which is poured out for many for forgiveness of sins.”
+(Matt.
+26:28) This new covenant that He is establishing with Israel was prophesied by Jeremiah (Jer.
+31:31-33), and on this night, Jesus announces that this prophecy will be fulfilled as His blood is poured out for all!

-As we reflect on the events of the this day, may we truly understand the significance of the practice of communion.
+As we reflect on the events of the this day, may we truly understand the significance of the practice of communion and what each element represents.
 May it never get old as we come to the table remembering our Lord as He willingly came to the cross!